 places of employment, including construction worksites;all parks and open space, include the City's golf course; within 25 feet of enclosed areas; exceptions to the current ban are allowed if there is a designated smoking area established and approved by the City that is at least 25 feet from building and includes a cigarette butt receptacle.

 Multi-unit Residences Palo Alto City Council unanimously voted in December 2016 to restrict smoking at all multi-unit residences and common areas to reduce public exposure to secondhand smoke.
 Smoking restrictions for multi-unit residences go into effect on January 1, 2018.
 Landlords and sellers of condominium units are required to give written notice to tenants and buyers about the smoking ban and include smoking prohibitions as part of the terms of their rental agreements.
 This ordinance requirement considered input from a 2015 survey of Palo Alto multi-unit residents.
 The survey showed that:

 80% of multi-unit residents said smoking inside the unit bothers them;

 90% favored smoking restrictions in multi-unit housing.

-The City of Palo Alto is currently scheduled to consider the draft TRP Ordinance on Monday, September 18 6:00pm at its City Council Meeting, City Council Chambers, 250 Hamilton Avenue, Palo Alto.
+Palo Alto City Council is currently scheduled to consider the draft TRP Ordinance on Monday, September 18 6:00pm during its City Council Meeting, City Council Chambers, 250 Hamilton Avenue, Palo Alto.
 Council agenda dates and discussion times are subject to change.
-If you plan to attend the meeting, visit the Palo Alto City Council webpage in advance to ensure that the meeting date or discussion time has not been revised.
-You may also submit comments to City Council by emailing firstname.lastname@example.org.
+If you plan to attend the meeting, visit the Palo Alto City Council Meeting Agenda webpage in advance to ensure that the meeting date or discussion time has not been revised.
+You may also submit comments to City Council by emailing email@example.com.